 Top Nutrients to Support Calm and Focus at School

 In our fast-paced 21st century world where everything is available in an instant and distractions are everywhere it can be a real challenge for children and teenagers to stay focused and concentrate in a learning environment.
-The worry and uncertainty of the last 18 months has added to the pressures on young minds too, with increasing numbers of children and teenagers finding it difficult to achieve and maintain a sense of calm and balance.
+The worry and uncertainty of the last few years has added to the pressures on young minds too, with increasing numbers of children and teenagers finding it difficult to achieve and maintain a sense of calm and balance.
 Nurturing healthy growing minds that are able to learn well, be resilient in the face of adversity and have reserves of inner calm has become a high priority in our busy modern world.

 Starve distractions - feed focus

 Clearly, environmental influences have a part to play when it comes to nurturing healthy growing minds; factors such as helping children and teenagers to set boundaries around digital distractions, finding time to get moving regularly and building in opportunities to switch off completely are absolutely key.
 And there are nutritional factors to consider too; the brain is a hungry organ and needs feeding well to perform at its optimal best.
 There are key nutrients and ingredients that can specifically help to support vital cognitive functions such as focus, concentration, learning, memory, calm and balance in children and teenagers.

 Let’s take a closer look.

 Top 3 nutrients to help growing minds thrive in a busy world: